[UPDATED AUGUST 2024]

 Have an elderly cat?
 Are you finding that they can’t do all the things they used to?
-It’s possible your cat has stiff joints and could use some extra support to help them remain mobile and active.
-Spot the signs and find out more about joint care for cats of all ages.
+If so, it’s possible they might be dealing with joint stiffness and could use some extra support to help them remain mobile and active.
+It’s important to learn how to spot some of the telltale signs.

 Joint Care PLUS for Cats

 We love so many things about our cats – their independence, their zest for life, and their eccentricities.
-When that attitude changes, it is worthwhile investigating if they might have joint stiffness.
+So when that iconic attitude changes, it’s a good idea to investigate if they might have joint stiffness.
 Read on to find out what to look for.

 Is your elderly cat more irritable?
 Stiff joints might be the reason

-If your cat is stiff every time they walk, stretch or try to groom, they will almost certainly be more irritable.
+If your cat is stiff every time they walk, stretch or try to groom, there’s a good chance it will affect their mood and behaviour.
 Look out for the following signs:

 Has your cat stopped grooming?